Drayux/CSCI425-Parser/ZOBOS_README.md

 		- [ ] BRACESTMTS
 	- [ ] Simple Tree representation of AST to disk
 - [ ] Semantic checks on AST on variable, expression and function
-	- [ ] Emit will write sybol tables to disk
+	- [ ] Emit will write symbol tables to disk
 	- [ ] Warnings and errors will be emitted
 - [ ] ZOBOS will exit(0) if no errors, exit(1) on error